 1. A Forever Free Alternative

 If you have 20 people on your team, you need to shell out more than $200 a month just for project management!

 You save 50% of what you would pay for Asana.

-2. One Company, One Tool
+2. One Company, One Tool For Better Hierarchy

-Most project management tools forget one simple fact – people have different productivity styles.
+Most project management tools forget one simple fact: people have different productivity styles.

-- Different teams would waste tons of time manually recreating certain projects and tasks in their own tool.
+- Different teams would waste tons of time manually recreating certain projects and tasks in their own tool

-- Consequently, there would be more questions – meetings, email exchanges, and all those communication gaps that you just hate.
+- Consequently, there would be more questions: meetings, email exchanges, and all those communication gaps that you just hate! 😠

 Individual Level Challenges